spatialos/gdk-for-unity/docs/content/modules/transform-feature-module.md

 ### How to use this Feature Module

-#### How to enable automatic transform synchronization for an entity**<br/>
+#### How to enable automatic transform synchronization for an entity
-[//]: # (TODO - Add link below to feature module helper function as noted - doc 35) When [creating a SpatialOS entity]({{urlRoot}}/content/gameobject/create-delete-spos-entries) use the feature module helper functions to add the SpatialOS components necessary to use the Transform Synchronization feature module.
+[//]: # (TODO - Add link below to feature module helper function as noted - doc 35) When [creating a SpatialOS entity]({{urlRoot}}/content/gameobject/create-delete-spatialos-entities) use the feature module helper functions to add the SpatialOS components necessary to use the Transform Synchronization feature module.

 ```csharp